Nish7/nish7.io/posts/copy-and-patch.md

 ```

 In C, we could use  `__attribute__((preserve_none))` allows direct emission of the *instruction body* without prologue or epilogue, producing exactly the raw code needed for a stencil.
 Zig does offers a `naked` calling convention that produces similar output. stripped of stack setup and teardown but it is primarily intended for inline assembly blocks.
 This means while `naked` functions can approximate the desired behaviour but they do not provide the same  register preservation or ABI flexibility that `preserve_none` enables.

+Zig also has handy [`setRuntimeSafety`](https://zig.guide/master/language-basics/runtime-safety/) builtin to disable bounds checking and other safety features in the stencil bodies.
+This is necessary because runtime safety checks introduce additional instructions and branches that would interfere with our patching offsets and break the predictable instruction layout we depend on.

 We’ll handle this manually by writing helper functions to strip prologues and epilogues from generated stencils.
 This must be done per ISA, since each architecture will be emitting different entry and exit sequences.
 Not the most elegant but it works.